LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn1/exercises.rst

       </ol>
    </div>

+Using references in your HTML allows you to easily modify the content on your webpage.
+Instead of typing specific movie titles between the tags every time the list changes, references allow us to modify the data in one easy to find array.

 3. Add two more items to the ``movies`` array.
+4. Add two more ``<li></li>`` elements to ``movie-list.component.html``
-4. Reference those two new movies in the template.
+   and use placeholders to reference the new movies in the array.

 Complete the ``fav-photos`` Component
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^